cramja/cramja.github.io/_posts/2020-09-28-render-trees.md

 }
 ```

 Any updates to the state object caused the entire tree to re-render.
 This has to do with the fact that the `Head` component holds the state which is registered with React.
 If the state changes, then React cascades the re-render to each child.
-In theory, this is unnecessary since each keystroke will only change a single node.
-In practice, I discovered that it was a huge performance problem with larger trees: rendering hundreds of components on each keystroke slowed the app down to an unusable state.
+In theory, this should be unnecessary since each keystroke will only change a single node so only a single node should be re-rendered.
+But, in the naive version, React re-renders every node which is a huge performance problem with larger trees: rendering hundreds of components on each keystroke made the app unusable.

 ## Memo'd Component

 The fix I settled on was to assign each node a generation and tell React to re-render a component if the generation changed.
 A generation is simply an integer which increments any time the node changes or any of its child nodes changes.
-Assigned the current time or even a random string would have achieved the same thing: I just needed to tell react the node was different.
-With the changes in place, separate branches in the tree now updated independently, cutting down the number of re-renders to the depth of the update.
+Assigning the current time or even a random string would have achieved the same thing: I just needed to tell react the node's properties were different.

+With the changes in place, separate branches in the tree updated independently, cutting down the number of re-renders to the depth of the update.

 In code, all I had to do was update the `Node` component to accept the generation, and create a memoized version of the component which contained the re-render decision-making logic.